AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-4-passports/sec-211a.md

 #### Persons Entitled to Diplomatic or Official United States Passport ####

 Pub.
 L. 95–426, title I, §125, Oct.
 7, 1978, 92 Stat.
-971, provided that: “It is the sense of the Congress that a diplomatic or official United States passport should be issued only to, and used only by, a person who holds a diplomatic or other official position in the United States Government or who is otherwise eligible for such a passport under conditions specifically authorized by law.”
+971, provided that: "It is the sense of the Congress that a diplomatic or official United States passport should be issued only to, and used only by, a person who holds a diplomatic or other official position in the United States Government or who is otherwise eligible for such a passport under conditions specifically authorized by law."

 #### Ex.
 Ord.
 No. 11295.
 Rules Governing Granting, Issuing, and Verifying of Passports ####